Meddhif13/SelfCheckGPT/README.md

 ## Quick MQAG example

-Run the full MQAG pipeline with real HuggingFace models:
+Run the full MQAG pipeline with real HuggingFace models (matching the cached models under `hf-cache/` in this repo):

 ```python
 from selfcheck_metrics import SelfCheckMQAG